-The CDC provided Strategies for Optimizing the Supply of PPE.
-As one of the various options to consider when facemasks are not available, the CDC does discuss homemade masks as a last resort.
+In their Strategies for Optimizing the Supply of PPE, as one of the various options to consider when facemasks are not available, the CDC does discuss homemade masks as a last resort.

 How can we ensure that patients do not lose the ability to use public transportation to get to their clinic as restrictions are being imposed on public transportation?